connexcs/docs/docs/customer/cli.md

 Sometimes it can be useful to keep all or part of the transmitted CLI and manipulate it when it gets sent out.

 !!! tip "Are you Normalizing?"
     Normalizing is the process of using a common number format.
-For ConnexCS, this is the international format. <br>You shouldn't be using CLI Manipulation to correct the format of a number.
+For ConnexCS, this is the international format.

+    You shouldn't be using CLI Manipulation to correct the format of a number.

     Parameter Rewrite (see [**Number Manipulation**](/number-manipulation/) for details) will help achieve this.

 #### Regex Pattern Examples